albertnis/albert.nz/content/blog/north-west-circuit/index.md

 There's a varied range of plants around the place.
 Unfortunately the huge deer population is successful at continually suppressing new broadleaf growth, so there are large stretches of forest consisting of ferns, mature broadleaf trees, and nothing in between.
 I suppose hunters enjoy the good sight lines afforded by this distorted ecosystem.

-The forest is incredibly damp from the large amount of precipitation received in this part of the country.
+The forest is incredibly damp from the large amount of precipitation received on Stewart Island.
 Windfall and dead trees rot quickly and give rise to new plant life.

 ![Native orchid <i>Earina autumnalis</i> was often seen growing draped over windfall and rotting trees.
 It smells strongly like cheap air freshener and we often caught a whiff of it before we saw it.](./DSC01299.jpg)